Showing posts with label DECISION MAKING. Show all posts

 The Elusive Answer

-It is said that the military wanted permission to go ahead and capture the entire area of Kashmir that belonged to Maharaja Hari Singh before signing the instrument that accession.
+It is said that the military wanted permission to go ahead and capture the entire area of Kashmir that belonged to Maharaja Hari Singh before signing the instrument of accession.
 There are reasons to believe it, too.
 The battalion that landed at the airport after securing the airport advanced towards Baramulla to stop the raiders there.
 When they contacted the enemy, they realised that the raiders “had expert commanders, modern weapons and were in great numerical superiority.”
 He decided to withdraw to Pattan.
 Unfortunately, he was killed in action during the withdrawal.

 Three more battalions of the Indian Army landed in Srinagar to defend the state's capital.
 About 700 raiders made a sneak attack on Srinagar on 3 November 1947.
 The Attack was repulsed, but not without losses.
 The locals also turned against the raiders because of the cruel loot, plunder, and rape they had inflicted on them.
 By December 1947, Indian forces were gaining ground against the tribals and Pakistani forces in Jammu and Kashmir.
 This led to serious discussion in Delhi about pushing the offensive further into Muzaffarabad, Mirpur and other areas held by the Pakistan forces.
 There were problems.